When Are You Entitled to Receive Miranda Warnings?

 If a court determines that a defendant was not provided with Miranda warnings, it will bar the prosecutor from using any statements made by that person during the interrogation during trial.
 Prosecutors are still permitted to use derivative evidence that was discovered as a result of a protected statement.
 The major exception to this rule is when an officer provides Miranda warnings after obtaining an incriminating confession and then attempts to obtain the same incriminating statement during a second interrogation.

-If you were arrested and questioned without receiving Miranda warnings, please call The Law Offices of Michael T. Van Der Veen at 215-515-6892 to speak with a criminal defense attorney who can evaluate your case.
-Our Philadelphia attorneys are eager to assist you with your case.
+If you were arrested and questioned without receiving Miranda warnings, please call van der Veen, Hartshorn, and Levin at 215-515-6892 to speak with a criminal defense attorney who can evaluate your case.
+Our Philadelphia criminal attorneys are eager to assist you with your case.